avasdao/nxy/cli/README.md

 ### ↳ https://nexaverse.net

-Connect to the Nexaverse Subnet to begin your journey down the rabbit hole.
+Connect to the __Nexaverse Network__ to begin your journey down the rabbit hole.

 # Table of contents